 Preparing for your arrival

-- Remember to bring insurance cards, a form of ID, and any other important documents, such as power of attorney, that you may need or were asked to bring.
+- Remember to bring insurance cards, a form of ID, and any other important documents, such as power of attorney or adoption paperwork, that you may need or were asked to bring.
 If any paperwork was given to you to complete prior to your arrival, please have it filled out and bring it with you.

 - Please dress in loose, easily-removable, comfortable clothing as you will be changing into a hospital gown in the pre-operative area.